-People aged over 15 years of age who are experiencing, or at risk of experiencing, domestic and family violence, and their family members and friends.
+People who are experiencing, or at risk of experiencing, domestic and family violence, and their family members and friends.

 To support the safety and wellbeing of people experiencing (or at risk of experiencing) domestic and family violence.

 6.1.1 Requirements - All adults